-The department considers for graduate admission only students with the Ph.D. as their goal.
+For graduate admission, the department considers only students with the Ph.D. as their goal.

 Psychology courses required for admission are an introductory course, a course in statistics, a course in research methods or experimental psychology and at least one of the following: comparative psychology, physiological psychology, sensation and perception, learning and memory, motivation, and emotion; and at least one of the following: developmental psychology, social psychology, abnormal psychology, personality, and history of psychology.
 Additional courses are desirable, as is work in the biological, physical and social sciences, in mathematics and in philosophy.
 Students with outstanding undergraduate records who have less background in psychology are also encouraged to apply.